Protect your organization from legal actions with accessible content

 ADA compliance

 The Americans with Disabilities Act (ADA) is a comprehensive civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life; including the digital space.
 The ADA requires that websites and online services be accessible to ensure equal access.
 Recent updates to the ADA Title II propose specific requirements for web and mobile application accessibility, mandating compliance with WCAG 2.1 Level AA standards.
 This ensures that state and local governments, as well as their third-party vendors, make their digital content accessible.
 These updates address the growing need for online accessibility as more public services are offered digitally.
+Make sure to follow an ADA-compliant website checklist to ensure you follow all the guidelines.

 Section 508